iamsayan/wp-last-modified-info/README.md

 *CSS Classes:*

-`.post-last-modified`: use this class for posts.
+> `.post-last-modified`: use this class for posts.

-`.post-last-modified-td`: use this class if you want to add style only to last modified date/time on posts.
+> `.post-last-modified-td`: use this class if you want to add style only to last modified date/time on posts.

-`.page-last-modified`: use this class for pages.
+> `.page-last-modified`: use this class for pages.

-`.page-last-modified-td`: use this class if you want to add style only to last modified date/time on pages.
+> `.page-last-modified-td`: use this class if you want to add style only to last modified date/time on pages.

 #### Can I sort posts and pages by last modified info in dashboard? ####

 Yes you can.
 You can sort posts and pages by ascending or desending order.

-#### Is this plugin good for SEO? ####

-Yes, absolutely.
-This plugin returns last modified info on both post and pages and also enable 'last modified' header output and 'revision' meta tag which are good for SEO.

 #### What is meta ‘revised’ tag? ####